me-and-company/readme-template/README.md

 ## Usage

 A few examples of useful commands and/or tasks.
-Explain important things to keep in mind when working on this project.

 ```
 $ First example